Biocomputing-Research-Group/WinnowNet/README.md

 # WinnowNet
-Note: This algorithm was implemented and tested on Ubuntu 20.04.6 LTS (GNU/Linux 5.15.0-84-generic, x86_64).
+This algorithm was implemented and tested on Ubuntu 20.04.6 LTS (GNU/Linux 5.15.0-84-generic, x86_64).
+## Note: This repository contains the development version of WinnowNet.
+For the code used to reproduce the experiments in the paper, please refer to the following repository: https://github.com/Biocomputing-Research-Group/WinnowNet4Review
 ## Overview
 WinnowNet is designed for advanced processing of mass spectrometry data with two core methods: a CNN-based approach and a self-attention-based approach.
 The repository includes scripts for feature extraction, model training, prediction (inference), and evaluation.
 A toy example is included to help users get started.